First-passage properties of the jump process with a drift. The general case: The model and the main results

 \section{The model and the main results}

 In this paper we consider the process \eqref{eq:X(t)=def} in a rather general setup.
-That is, we do not specify the distributions $p(t)$ and $q(M)$ and instead only require them to have two properties: \begin{enumerate}[nolistsep] \item All moments of both $M$ and $t$ are finite (both distributions are light-tailed). \item The densities $p(t)$ and $q(M)$ are continuously differentiable functions, supported either on a finite interval $[0,\ell]$ or on the positive half-line $[0,\infty)$. \end{enumerate}
+That is, we do not specify the distributions $p(t)$ and $q(M)$ and instead only require them to satisfy two conditions: \begin{enumerate}[nolistsep] \item All moments of the distributions $p(t)$ and $q(M)$ are finite (both distributions are light-tailed). \item The densities $p(t)$ and $q(M)$ are continuously differentiable functions, supported on either a finite interval $[0,\ell]$ or the positive half-line $[0,\infty)$. \end{enumerate}

 We start by fixing notation and defining the key quantities.
 We denote by $\mathbb{P}[\tau,n\,\vert\,X_0]$ the joint probability distribution of the first-passage time $\tau$ and the number of jumps $n$ for the process started at $X_0$.
 Our analysis focuses on three survival probabilities: \begin{itemize} \item The probability that the process remains positive until time $\tau$: